-12 See article 29.06 (4) of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Wft.
+12 In accordance with Section 29.06 of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Financial Supervision Act.
+13 See article 29.06 (4) of the Decree on Special Prudential Measures, Investor Compensation and Deposit Guarantees under the Wft.

-13 Deposits of a depositor residing in a non-EEA Member State but held at the head office or EEA branch must be included in the SCV file.
+14 Deposits of a depositor residing in a non-EEA Member State but held at the head office or EEA branch must be included in the SCV file

-14 Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) 648/2012; Amended by Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020 (CRR 2).
+15 Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) 648/2012; Amended by Regulation (EU) 2020/873 of the European Parliament and of the Council of 24 June 2020 (CRR 2).